 Develop national ICT policies, legal and regulatory frameworks linked to sustainable development goals through an inclusive process

-Foster greater engagement and cooperation at the national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for inclusive development of the ICT sector
+Foster greater engagement and cooperation at the national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for development of the ICT sector

-Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of data to achieve data interoperability
+Adopt policies and frameworks for the development of relevant, timely and accurate data and for the effective collection, application and open exchange of the same.
+Moreover, the design of international frameworks to implement global best practices for the exchange of data would be an effective tool to achieve data interoperability.

-Promote the availability of affordable access to ICT as a key to the success of the government’s efforts to foster an information society and bridge emerging inequalities in digital economy
+Promote the availability of affordable access to ICT as a key to the success of the government’s efforts to establish an information society and bridge existing and emerging inequalities in digital economy

 3. Targets

-All States to develop national ICT policies, legal and regulatory frameworks with engagement of stakeholders through an inclusive process; respective governance authorities will choose an appropriate scope and focus of the policies, legal and regulatory frameworks
+Encourage all States to develop national ICT policies, legal and regulatory frameworks with the engagement of all stakeholders through an inclusive process; respective governance authorities will choose an appropriate scope and focus of the policies, legal and regulatory frameworks and rolling them out to social/public dialogue to take into consideration the views of the relevant stakeholders.

 Annex: Zero Draft Stakeholder Contributions